RyanQueirozS/.dotfiles/README.md

 ## I use vim and arch btw
 I used packer nvim, but because it got discontinued and lazy is now the big think, i've updated my distro.
-I primarilly use it for C++ and sometimes Golang.
+I primarilly use it for C++ and Golang.

 In regards to Arch.
 I use i3 Window Manager with xorg, it's simple and has just what I need.